second-state/lity/docs/rule-engine-guide.rst

 ``b: Budget(amount >= 10)`` describes the budget must have enough amount. (``10`` in this case)

 If the rule engine found a person and a budget satisfies above requirements, the then part will be executed.
-In then part, we modify eligiblity of the person to prevent this rule being applied for the same person again.
+In then part, we modify eligibility of the person to prevent this rule being applied for the same person again.
 In addition, pension is sent to the person from the budget.

 For full source code of this example, refer the section Rule Examples.